Event Staffing 101: How to Plan Wedding Staff

 Make to sure also take into account the size of the wedding.
 If there are several hundred guests, you’ll need more than just a few helping hands to shuffle around tables and chairs.

-Whether you’re a wedding planner, a caterer, or you oversee event venue operations, event staffing is a critical component to making sure things run smoothly on the big day.
+Event staffing is a critical component to making sure things run smoothly on the big day.

-Whether you need to find event servers for a 200-person wedding, or an event crew to set up for an intimate gathering, shiftNOW is your place to find high-quality, pre-vetted shift workers.
+Get a headstart on your event staffing needs with shiftNOW.
+Whether you need servers for a 200-person wedding, or an event crew to set up for an intimate gathering, shiftNOW is your place to find high-quality, vetted hourly workers.